Arcadia-Founder/Arcadia-Constitution/README.md

 ## 📺 Related Content

-Watch the introduction video on YouTube: [Arcadia – A New Kind of Government](https://www.youtube.com/your-video-link)
+Watch the introduction video on YouTube: [Arcadia: A New Kind of Government for the World We Actually Live In](https://www.youtube.com/watch?v=MuSUY3ZsVBc)

 ## 📢 Get Involved